sglyon/presentations/NYCjulia/main.md

     - Minor points, but make the experience better
 - Open source
     + Learn how (and sometimes why) standard library functions are implemented
-    + Gihub issue list or the google group great ways to watch progress
+    + Github issue list or the google group great ways to watch progress

 # Quant-Econ